AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

 ## Separate cache and session instances

-Separating the Redis cache from the Redis session helps prevent issues that affect the cache from also affecting sessions.
-Keeping sessions is often a business requirement, but flushing it kicks out all users and can impact revenue.
-If necessary, you can easily regenerate the cache.
-Since each Redis instance runs on its own core, it also provides a performance improvement.
+Separating the Redis cache from Redis session allows you to manage the cache and sessions independently to prevent cache issues from affecting sessions.

 1. Update the `.magento/services.yaml` configuration file.